amoyjs/amoy-filters/README.md

 ## Demo
 Click [here](https://amoyjs.github.io/amoy-filters/tools/demo/index.html) to interactively play with filters to see how they work.

+## doc api
+Click [here](https://amoyjs.github.io/amoy-filters/docs/index.html) to see how to use it.

 ## Filters

 All filters work with PixiJS v5.